Boy Scout Camp

 Krietenstein Summer Camp (troop registration)

 Camp Krietenstein, near Poland, IN, challenges Scouts to find adventure, explore, make new friends, learn new skills and earn merit badges.
 The Adventure Base program consists of high adventures, rope courses and team building initiatives.
 Camp Krietenstein is accredited by the National Camp Accreditation Program.
+To see all of the exciting activities that await your troop at Camp Krietenstein, watch our 2017 promotional video.

 Ransburg Summer Camp (troop registration)

 Ransburg Scout Reservation, near Bloomington, provides unique adventures unlike any other camp.
 The climbing tower, C.O.P.E. course and robust aquatics program leave Scouts excited to return before they've even completed their week at camp.
 Ransburg Scout Reservation is accredited by the National Camp Accreditation Program.
+Watch our 2017 Boy Scout Summer Camp video to see all of the exciting activities in store for your troop.

 Ransburg Campsite Map